spiermar/node-stack-convert/README.md

 # stack-convert
-stackconvert is a CLI tool to convert folded event stacks to a json hierarchical data structure that can be consumed by [d3-flame-graph](https://github.com/spiermar/d3-flame-graph).
+stackconvert is a CLI tool to convert folded event stacks to a JSON hierarchical data structure that can be consumed by [d3-flame-graph](https://github.com/spiermar/d3-flame-graph).

 ## Getting Started